All Episodes

 Norman Shu.

-If you watched Fox News last night, and that's the the station uh the network you would expect to cover uh the finance scandal.
+If you watched Fox News last night, and that's the network you would expect to cover the finance scandal, they led with the Larry Craig thing.

-Larry Craig, Larry Craig, and and the whole Hillary thing was just an afterthought.
+Everybody was talking about Larry Craig, Larry Craig, Larry Craig, and the whole Hillary thing was just an afterthought.

-And she is dirty in this, just like they've been in all of them, but they're so polished at deflecting attention because you know, it may be the proverbial blind squirrel finding an acorn, but it was on the front page of the New York Times today.
+Well, I got to say, you know, it may be the proverbial blind squirrel finding an acorn, but it was on the front page of the New York Times today.

 Thank God.

-But nevertheless, you're you're quite right.
+But nevertheless, you're quite right.

-Uh I I think that they will try to brush this under the rug.
+I think that they will try to brush this under the rug.

-But how many I mean you get enough anecdotes and you've got a pattern here.
+But how many, I mean, you get enough anecdotes, and you've got a pattern here.

 I don't know that this is going to go away.

-Now, I don't and plus I will say this I don't know that Larry Craig in June, when he was at the Minneapolis St. Paul Airport, decided to do it then, knowing full well that'd be a good time to cover for Hillary.
+I don't know that Larry Craig in June, when he was at the Minneapolis-St. Paul airport, decided to do it then, knowing full well that it'd be a good time to cover for Hillary.

-No, no, no, no, no.
+Oh, no, no, no, no.

 Somebody should really look into the incident.